 I finished one panel in three hours.

-Which for someone who may or may not be impatient and likes instant gratification, is a lifetime.
+Which for someone who may or may not be impatient and needs instant gratification, is a lifetime.

-Here is what the one panel looked like when the hubs helped me hang it up the next morning:
+Here is what the one panel looked like when my husband helped me hang it up the next morning:

 Yes, the glue gun.